nbr0wn/parapart/README.md

 - Free
 - Fast
 - Open source
-- No signups/logins/ads to download parts
+- No account needed to download parts
+- Ad free
 - 100% static - Hosted by GitHub and runs in the browser
-- No coding needed to customize parts
+- No code editing needed to customize parts

 ### Take a look: